Asian giant hornet: North America

-On June 4, 2021 a dead, desiccated male was found near Marysville, Snohomish County, Washington and reported to WSDA.
-Its different, more reddish color form immediately suggested yet another parental population from the Japanese and Korean ones already known, but DNA testing was needed.
-USDA APHIS (Animal and Plant Health Inspection Service) did the analysis and a few days later together with WSDA confirmed it was of a third, unrelated population.
+In June 2021, a dead, desiccated male was found near Marysville, Snohomish County, Washington, and reported to WSDA.
+Its different, more reddish color form immediately suggested yet another parental population from the Japanese and Korean ones already known.
+The USDA Animal and Plant Health Inspection Service performed a genetic analysis several days later, and together with WSDA, confirmed it was of a third, unrelated population.
 The discovery of a male in June is "perplexing" given that the earliest male emergence in 2020 was July, which was already earlier than normal for the home range.
 This and its desiccated state indicate it did not emerge in 2021 at all, but is instead a dead specimen that had already emerged in a previous year.

-The WSDA announced in December 2022 that there were "no confirmed sightings" of the hornet in the state for that year.
+The WSDA announced in December 2022 that "no confirmed sightings" of the hornet were reported in the state for that year, and in December 2023 stated no sightings occurred in 2023, and in December of 2024, WSDA declared that the hornets had been eradicated from North America.